What Do Hamburgers Have To Do With Gender?

 "I think it is more plastic/flexible.
 Looking at the ads for non-meat burgers from the first half of the 20th century, or the articles in the New York Times or other papers discussing soybean and other veggie burgers (with recipes), I don't recall any gendering of the target audience.

-There have been times more recently when the veggie burger ends up being gendered: an advertisement in the Vegetarian Times suggested that the great thing about a certain veggie burger was that one's husband would never know.
-This ad reinforced several assumptions about gender: 1) the wife was expected to cook, 2) the husband expected meat, and 3) you should lie to your husband if you are feeding him a veggie burger(!).
+There have been times more recently when the veggie burger ends up being gendered: An advertisement in the Vegetarian Times suggested that the great thing about a certain veggie burger was that one's husband would never know.
+This ad reinforced several assumptions about gender: 1) the wife was expected to cook, 2) the husband expected meat and 3) you should lie to your husband if you are feeding him a veggie burger(!).

 On the other hand, recall that the "best" burger of 2015 for GQ (formerly Gentlemen's Quarterly) was a veggie burger.
 I am (metaphorically) holding my breath that those associated with the exciting plant-based meat products don't use advertisements that reinforce gender assumptions.
 So far, they haven't and that, in itself, is exciting."